If you think the economy is bad, here’s a sign of the times. It’s gotten so bad that TV characters these days can’t afford a live-in maid.

 - “Mr. Jefferson is so ugly, when he used to work in a bakery, they used to dip his face in the batter to make the animal cookies.”

-Of course, Mr. Belvedere had some snappy comebacks as well.
+Mr. Belvedere had some snappy comebacks as well.
 When Mrs. Owens thanks him for some coffee but says, “This is double Dutch mocha, I wanted Swiss orange mint,” he replies, “Oh, I’m sorry.
 Let me draw you a map to the kitchen.”

 You may end up in a lengthy romance.
 Well, who knows?
 It happened in Who’s the Boss? and The Nanny.
 Or maybe you'll have a sibling who will marry your live-in help, in the way that it happened on Frasier.